1dv031/syllabus/examination/part_3/examination.md

 We are in need of a new server environment where we can handle our local network and the operations of our web applications.

 ### DMZ
 We have need of hosting four web sites, two will run PHP on an Apache while the other two to be hosted on a Nginx and running a node.js applications.
-The PHP applications will be a fresh [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress) (will require mySQL as a database server) and the Node.js (LTS version) application should be some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://github.com/CS-LNU-Learning-Objects/linux) )
+The PHP applications will be a fresh [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress) (will require mySQL/mariaDB as a database server) and the Node.js (LTS version) application should be some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://github.com/CS-LNU-Learning-Objects/linux) )

 You must be able to access the sites for the outside with the help of the below URLs.